Nolte Gateway Center, third floor

 Authorized by the Wyoming Legislature, these awards will have special application and eligibility requirements.
 Contact Enrollment Services for more information.

 Private Agency and Service Club Scholarships.
 Many outside organizations provide scholarship applications for Casper College degree-seeking students.
-For a current list, go to caspercollege.edu/financial-aid/scholarships.
+For a current list, go to caspercollege.edu/financial-aid/scholarships/other.
 All scholarships are subject to the scholarship guidelines.

 Other Financial Assistance Programs

 Martha Vucurevich Trust Scholarship.
 This scholarship is available to Kelly Walsh High School and Natrona County High School graduates with a cumulative GPA of 2.5 or better.
 The awarded amount varies.
 Students apply online through the scholarship portal at caspercollege.edu/myccs